NoahRocket/koda-labs/README.md

 - **Subscription System**: Tiered pricing with free and premium plans, offering monthly and yearly billing options.
 - **AI Chat Interface**: Converse with an AI assistant to explore and learn new topics.
 - **Dashboard**: Central hub for accessing all your saved knowledge.
 - **Topic Management**: Organize saved content by topic for better retrieval.
+Includes displaying YouTube video recommendations relevant to the topic.
 - **Bookmarks**: Save and organize web links and important information.
 - **PDF to Podcast**: Convert PDFs to audio podcasts for on-the-go learning.